wp-plugins/church-admin/readme.txt

 4. Place [church_admin type=small-groups-list] on the page you want the small group list displayed
 5. Place [church_admin type=small-groups] on the page you want the list of small groups and their members displayed
 6. Place [church_admin type=rota] on the page you want the rota displayed
-7. Place [church_admin type=calendar] on the page you want a page per month calendar displayed
+7. Place [church_admin type=calendar category=# weeks=#] on the page you want a page per month calendar displayed
 8. Place [church_admin type=calendar-list] on the page you want a agenda view calendar - option category and weeks options pastable from category admin page
+9. Place [church_admin type=rolling-average] on the page you want a rolling average attendance graph 10.Place [church_admin type=monthly-average] on the page you want a monthly average attendance graph
-9. There is a calendar widget with customisable title, how many events you want to show and an option for it to look like a post-it note
+11. There is a calendar widget with customisable title, how many events you want to show and an option for it to look like a post-it note

 We recommend password protecting the pages - if it is password protected a link is provided to logout